iantabolt/iantabolt.github.io/resume.markdown

 #### <i class="fas fa-edit fa-lg"></i> &nbsp;<a style="color:black" href="https://wordai.com/">WordAi</a> / <a style="color:black" href="https://www.articleforge.com">Article Forge</a>
 <sub>June 2013 - May 2015 | Baltimore, MD</sub>

-Back-end Scala/Java/PHP software engineer at start up company leveraging natural language processing to gain an edge in the competitive market of SEO tools.
-Built greenfield core for SaaS web applications including WordAi and ArticleForge that sought to replace monotonous content writing with artificial intelligence.
+Back-end Scala/Java/PHP software engineer at Cortx, a small company (~2 people at the time) creating NLP-powered tools used by SEOers for content creation needs as an alternative to freelance writers.
+While at Cortx, I built ArticleForge from scratch - an NLP pipeline that given one or more keywords, gathers relevant content and restructures it "in its own words" as a fresh article.